 Other career highlights include playing an intimate east-London gig hosted by BBC6 Music’s Chris Hawkins (see highlights), recording with film composer Yann McCullough (Spectre:Bond, Grand Hotel Budapest), contributing guitar to an episode of Channel Four’s Award-winning Unreported World series, and composing and performing her songs in the recent London stage adaptation of Lorca’s Blood Wedding directed by George Richmond-Scott (Associate Director on hit musical Everyone’s Talking About Jamie).
 Her track Time That is Mine was chosen as theme-tune for the film The Litter Mermaid and as Artistic Echoes Track of the Month, her track Don't is the closing music in TV comedy series Batshit and her Romanian-Language track Sunt Romanca was selected for charity album Mitra Music for Nepal, produced by Annie Hogan (Marc Almond).

-Camilla is thrilled that Chris Difford (Squeeze) has put forward a number of her recently self-recorded tracks for an album he is curating for 2021 release, and she is in the throws of a new Chillout Folk collaboration with mixer/producer Darryl Thorne (was part of Jamiroquai, later engineering Ty's Mercury Award nominated album Awkward and engineering & co-producing So Solid Crew's number one single 21 Seconds).
-Finally, Renaissance, a self-produced project fusing the healing vibrations of ancient Sanskrit with haunting classical guitar and evocative electronic sounds has been green-lit by the world’s biggest free meditation-app, Insight Timer.
-Camilla is particularly delighted because it will be the start of a new direction in really helping people with her music, combining her passions for meditation and music, and bringing more peace at a time when so many are struggling, especially mentally.
+Camilla is thrilled that Chris Difford (Squeeze) has put forward a number of her recently self-recorded tracks for a fund-raising album he is curating for 2021 release, and she is in the throws of a new Chillout Folk collaboration with Mercury-nominated mixer/producer Darryl Thorne (Jamiroquai, Ty, So Solid Crew).
+Also, Ch'Lu, a self-produced project fusing the healing vibrations of ancient Sanskrit with haunting classical guitar and evocative electronic sounds is now live on the world’s biggest free meditation-app, Insight Timer.
+Camilla is particularly delighted because it is the start of a new direction in really helping people with her music, combining her passions for meditation and music, and bringing more peace at a time when so many are struggling.

 On the theme of dealing with stress, Camilla’s “admin anthem”, her provocative debut music video for the track Don’t, which she self-produced on a zero budget, has now been in the Official Selection of fourteen International Film Festivals.
-It has just won the Best Music Video award at the Sound And Vision International Film & Technology Festival (NYC), Second Prize in the Best Music Video category at the International 12 Month Film Festival (Romania) in addition to nominations for Best Sound Design and Editing; was chosen as Music Video of the Month on Swiss TV Channel La Télé and Best Experimental Film at the Audioshoot International Music Video & Film Festival (Ireland).
+It has just won the Best Music Video award at the Sound And Vision International Film & Technology Festival (NYC), Best Experimental Film at the Audioshoot International Music Video & Film Festival (Ireland), Finalist at Portland Comedy Film Festival, Second Prize in the Best Music Video category at the International 12 Month Film Festival (Romania) in addition to nominations for Best Sound Design and Editing; and was chosen as Music Video of the Month on Swiss TV Channel La Télé.

 For Time That is Mine, more of an inwardly nostalgic experience, and Camilla's most downloaded track, she chose to shoot the music video simply on an iPhone, as a creative experiment.
 It has already been selected for inclusion in film festivals in the Smartphone category, including the Lift-Off Film-maker Sessions held in Hollywood and Pinewood Studios.